yaaminiv/yaaminiv.github.io/_posts/2018-05-07-Gonad-Methylation-Analysis-Part8.md

 **Figure 4**.
 Path to index file request.

 I don't think `bismark` generated any .bai files, so I'm not sure how to proceed.
-I posted [this issue](https://github.com/RobertsLab/resources/issues/248) to get to the bottom of it.
+I saved my IGV file [here](https://github.com/RobertsLab/project-virginica-oa/blob/master/analyses/2018-04-27-Bismark/2018-05-07-Subset-Alignment.xml), then posted [this issue](https://github.com/RobertsLab/resources/issues/248) to get to the bottom of it.

 {% if page.comments %}